API Versioning

 Comparison between Tyk OAS and Tyk Classic API versioning

-Here’s a comparison of some of the features that can be configured per-version (✅) or only per-API (❌️) between Tyk OAS and Tyk Classic APIs.
-Note that this is not a comprehensive list - to see all the options that can be configured differently for Tyk Classic API versions please review the Tyk Classic versioning section.
+This table gives an indication of some of the features that can be configured per-version (✅) or only per-API (❌️) for Tyk OAS and Tyk Classic APIs.

 Feature | Configurable in Tyk OAS versioning | Configurable in Tyk Classic versioning |